SkeletonMan03/FZEasyMarauderFlash/README.md

 5) run `python3 EasyInstall.py`.
 6) Select the option of what you want to do

-* Important note: You may need to run this script with `sudo` or as Administrator in Windows, but normally you shouldn't have to

 ## This project was based on the Windows Marauder flasher batch script

 You can find it [here in UberGuidoZ's repo](https://github.com/UberGuidoZ/Flipper/blob/main/Wifi_DevBoard/FZ_Marauder_Flasher)